friedger/andglobe/README.md

 The [official copy of the roster](andglobe/blob/master/roster.json) is in this repo.
 It is cached on Amazon S3 and is accessible via [http://roster.andglobe.com](http://roster.andglobe.com).

+An HTML rendition of the roster is accessible via [http://www.andglobe.com](http://www.andglobe.com).

 The official roster is in JSON.
 The top-level keys are [the ISO 639-1 language codes](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language supported by the site.
+The value for each key is another JSON object, with three attributes:

+1. `"name"`, which is the name of the language as represented in that language itself (e.g., Spanish is `Español`).
+Where applicable, use formatting as for a proper noun (e.g., the first letter is capitalized).

+2. `"description"`, which is a translation of the following sentence into that language:
+`These sites are places where you can ask or answer Android application development questions.` Note that the initial translations were provided by Google Translate and therefore may need some improvement.

-The values are each an array of objects, with `name` and `url` attributes for the display name and question-and-answer URL, respectively.
-The languages are sorted by ISO 639-1 code (using English collation); the sites should be sorted by name using the collation native to the language in question.
+3. `"sites"`, which is a JSON array of objects, with `name` and `url` attributes for the display name and question-and-answer URL, respectively.

+The languages are sorted by ISO 639-1 code
+(using English collation); the sites should be sorted by name using the collation native to the language in question.